The benefits of Sitefinity .NET Core renderer

 Code Reusability

-Since the Frontend and CMS are decoupled, you can have your collection of widgets in one renderer app which could be plugged into any Sitefinity CMS and theme it to match the next site.
+Since the Frontend and CMS are decoupled, you can have your collection of widgets in a single renderer app, which can be plugged into any Sitefinity CMS and themed to match the next site.

 Will it work in existing projects?

 Yes, once it is set up correctly, you can add the renderer to existing projects.
-If an older page is requested on the new .net core frontend, the renderer acts as a proxy to the existing Sitefinity CMS.
-This allows you to set up new pages using the new .net core page editor or you can use the existing Sitefinity CMS page editor.
-Pages created with the .net core renderer are only viewable when accessing via the .net core renderer.
+If an older page is requested on the new .NET Core frontend, the renderer acts as a proxy to the existing Sitefinity CMS.
+This allows you to set up new pages using the .NET Core page editor or the existing Sitefinity CMS page editor.
+Pages created with the .NET Core renderer are only viewable when accessing via the .NET Core renderer.

 Sounds great, should I implement this in my next project?

-While the technology preview works great in Sitefinity 13.1, it still is a little behind in terms of out of the box features.
-Currently there are only 3 built in widgets available (Content Block, Image Widget, Call to Action).
-Even though you are free to develop your own widgets, in our experience it's best to leverage as much out of the box features as possible to ensure best practices and standards are met.
+While the technology preview works great in Sitefinity 13.1, it is still a little behind in terms of out-of-the-box features.
+Currently, only 3 built-in widgets are available (Content Block, Image Widget, and Call to Action).
+Even though you are free to develop your own widgets, in our experience, it's best to leverage as many out-of-the-box features as possible to ensure best practices and standards are met.

-Other limitations with the system currently include lack of flexibility with layout grid widgets and lack of template inheritance.
-Both of these are critical to how we develop websites and for now they are not there.
-We know Sitefinity are working on these at the minute along with a host of new built-in widgets.
+Other current limitations of the system include a lack of flexibility in layout grid widgets and a lack of template inheritance.
+Both of these are critical to how we develop websites, and for now, they are not there.
+We know Sitefinity are working on these at the moment, along with a host of new built-in widgets.

-In conclusion, we believe this new approach from Sitefinity will be for the better but while it is still in early stages its best to keep an eye on for now rather than rushing it into the next project.
+In conclusion, we believe this new approach from Sitefinity will be for the better, but while it is still in early stages, it's best to keep an eye on it for now rather than rushing it into the next project.

-If you would like to discuss an upcoming Sitefinity opportunity, get in touch.
+If you would like to discuss an upcoming project built on Sitefinity, get in touch.